Are you planning a camping trip to Lofoten and wondering what the rules for wild camping in Lofoten are?

 4️⃣ Do not leave any waste or litter behind.
 Bring your trash with you and dispose of it properly.

 6️⃣ Respect the privacy and property of others.
-Do not camp too close to other people’s homes, and do not disturb the wildlife.
+Do not camp less than 150m to other people’s homes and cabins, do not block the trailheads and do not disturb the wildlife.

 Wild camping is a great way to experience nature.
 And we want people to enjoy camping in Lofoten, but it’s essential to be mindful of where and how you set up camp.

-With the growing number of tourists visiting Lofoten each year, our fragile ecosystem can’t handle everyone camping at the same spot.
+With the growing number of tourists visiting Lofoten each year, our fragile ecosystem can’t handle everyone camping at the same spot every day throughout the summer.

 And let’s be honest; no one wants to see hundreds of people using the same area as a bathroom, which is precisely what happens in some popular wild camping places like Kvalvika Beach.